gnietof/Portfolio/README.md

 ## Random Developments

+I am always trying different things which involve the integration of different sofware solutions or extend the functionality of an existing one.
+Here is a brief description of some of my projects.

 ### Raspberry Pi + Hadoop Cluster (2015)

 I was learning **Hadoop** and I thought it might be interesting to find out how to configure a Hadoop cluster using three Raspberry Pis (I only had three at that time).
 I bought a small switch so that I could fit everything in a custom holder.